 6 km / 4-5 hrs / 770m

 Hiking The Chief is a Squamish rite of passage that offers the chance to scale three different peaks in one challenging hike, each of which offer a slightly different but spectacular viewpoint.
-While it starts off on a wide smooth path – the same start point at the Sea to Summit trail, that part soon gives way to steep wooden stairs, then you find yourself on a rough forest trail before reaching the bluffs, where things really get interesting.
+While it starts off on a wide smooth path – the same starting point as the Sea to Summit Trail, that part soon gives way to steep wooden stairs, then you find yourself on a rough forest trail before reaching the bluffs, where things really get interesting.

 It involves some rock scrambling, metal ladders and helpful chains – people who lack agility or aren’t comfortable with heights may want to steer clear.

 For all the gory details, you can check out our Squamish Chief Hike FAQ.
-It is the most popular of the hikes in Squamish so expect try to get there early.
-When you are in Squamish, hiking The Chief is a must do.
+It is the most popular of the hikes in Squamish so try to get there early.
+When you are hiking in Squamish The Chief is an absolute must.

 Easy Squamish Trails